 addons/2001/textures/spacecraft/Odyssey2001/Discovery/ - we will call it a textures folder

-If some models uses a common textures, you may create for them a folder called for example common.
-But this is not necessary ewither, just for convenience; you may store common textures directly in the addons/2001/textures/spacecraft/Odyssey2001/.
-In general, all such innermost folders are optional, you decide to not use them.
-But it is important to take in mind, what they affects the paths to the files, which are written to in the scripts.
+If some models use common textures, you may create a folder for them called, for example, common.
+But this is not necessary either, it's just for convenience; you may store common textures directly in the addons/2001/textures/spacecraft/Odyssey2001/.
+In general, all such subfolders are optional, you decide whether or not to use them.
+But it is important to keep in mind that they affects the paths to the files, which are written to in the scripts.
 Furthermore, we assume in this manual that you have created an innermost folder Discovery.

 So, any spaceship in SpaceEngine consists of these files: